 This year we have enjoyed continued growth on a number of fronts, though was also witness to the passing of Peter Jennings.
 Peter gifted his 51-acre property to the CSRD so it could be made into a conservation park, now called North Fork Wild.
 Peter was a special man, full of local knowledge, love for the natural world and who touched the lives of those who were fortunate enough to meet him.
 He will be missed, but his legacy will live on through the spectacular 'minor marvel' that is now the park.
 A plaque commemorating Peter has been placed at the trailhead leading off from the parking lot.
 We highly recommend a visit to this park any time of year.
 Info on the park here.

-As an organization, we offered seven Wild Wonders camps this year, ranging in grades from Kindergarten to Grade 10.
+As an organization, we offered seven Wild Wonders camps last year, ranging in grades from Kindergarten to Grade 10.
 We piloted an Aboriginal-themed camp that was run during the school year by Michelle Kuster and Launa Payne.
 Twenty six students were sponsored to attend our camps this year.
 We began a Volunteer Leader Training Program where we trained six students from Grade 6 to 8 on how to be an effective leader in our camps, how to assist the facilitator and how to plan, organize and run a number of outdoor learning activities.
 These six then volunteered in three camps and received very positive reviews from students and adults alike.

 Our plan to build a rain shelter at North Fork Wild Conservation Park has now been put through the pre-build phases and we are ready to break ground in Spring 2017.
 We also had our third fundraiser, this time at the SASCU Rec Center with the same band as last year and auction items from 37 local businesses.
 We continue discussions leading towards an outdoor learning space as well as strengthening old relationships while forging new ones in our community.
 We also offered our first adult workshop, this one focused on tracking with Aaron Alcott.
 It's an exciting time for outdoor learning in the Shuswap!